Guidelines for tiles and badges

-This topic describes best practices, troubleshooting, and globalization/localization recommendations for use when creating and updating your app's tile, both on the Start screen and on the lock screen, and lists any special tile-related requirements your app needs to meet to be accepted in the Windows Store.
+This topic describes best practices and globalization/localization recommendations for use when creating and updating your app's tile, both on the Start screen and on the lock screen.

 - Tile design philosophy